informalsystems/quint/doc/lang.md

 Introduce a user-defined operator.
 The order of definitions is not important.
 The operator names should not clash with the names of other definitions in the module scope.
-Operators may be recursive.
+Importantly, there are **no recursive operators** (though you can fold over a sequence or a set, see below).

 ```
 // a constant operator
-val Nodes: Set(Int) = 1 to 10
+val Nodes: Set(int) = 1 to 10

 // a two-argument operator that returns its first argument
 def fst(x, y): (a, b) => a = x